 The classic-rock-themed Duna Bar in La Serena had some amazingly over-the-top artwork in metal album cover themes.
-Their bathroom is functional, with a tiled urinal wall.
+Their bathroom has a functional design, with a tiled urinal wall.

 After the eclipse, I took a long bus ride back south to Santiago, and then continued south by train to...

 Rancagua, Talca, and other cities used to be described in the Lonely Planet guides of the 1990s.
 By the late 2000s their descriptions had become quite terse.
-By the late 2010s, they got little more than mention in a brief list, as the once-great guide books now dedicated their space to spas and multi-hundred-dollar-per-night luxury hotels.
+By the late 2010s, they got little more than mention in a brief list, if they appeared at all.
+The once-great guide books now dedicated their space to spas and multi-hundred-dollar-per-night luxury hotels.

 So, with guidance from a 1999 edition at the West Lafayette Public Library, I headed for Rancagua.